 The report shall be submitted by all the licensees on the electronic economic substance regulations portal introduced by the Ministry of Finance.
 The ministry always launches the system on time.

 What if the business will liquidate during the year?

-No matter the business will be liquidated before the year-end date of the business, it still needs to fulfill the economic substance filing and reporting requirements.
-It needs to present the ministry with information of relevant income generated before the liquidation.
+No matter whether the business will be liquidated before the year-end date of the business, it still needs to fulfill the economic substance filing and reporting requirements.
+It needs to present the ministry with information on relevant income generated before the liquidation.